huggingface/diffusers/docs/source/en/api/pipelines/mochi.md

 The [Genmo Mochi implementation](https://github.com/genmoai/mochi/tree/main) uses different precision values for each stage in the inference process.
 The text encoder and VAE use `torch.float32`, while the DiT uses `torch.bfloat16` with the [attention kernel](https://pytorch.org/docs/stable/generated/torch.nn.attention.sdpa_kernel.html#torch.nn.attention.sdpa_kernel) set to `EFFICIENT_ATTENTION`.
 Diffusers pipelines currently do not support setting different `dtypes` for different stages of the pipeline.
 In order to run inference in the same way as the the original implementation, please refer to the following example.

 <Tip>
-THe original Mochi implementation zeros out empty prompts.
+The original Mochi implementation zeros out empty prompts.
 However, enabling this option and placing the entire pipeline under autocast can lead to numerical overflows with the T5 text encoder.

 When enabling `force_zeros_for_empty_prompt`, it is recommended to run the text encoding step outside the autocast context in full precision.
 </Tip>

 <Tip>
 Decoding the latents in full precision is very memory intensive.
 You will need at least 70GB VRAM to generate the 163 frames in this example.
-To reduce memory, either reduce the number of frames or run the decoding step in `torch.bfloat16`
+To reduce memory, either reduce the number of frames or run the decoding step in `torch.bfloat16`.
 </Tip>

 ```python